mjl-/mox/README.md

 spammer could use a backup MX to get their spam accepted.
 Until mox has a proper solution, you can simply run a single SMTP server.

+## How do I stay up to date?

+Please set "CheckUpdates: true" in mox.conf.
+It will check for a new version through a DNS TXT request at `_updates.xmox.nl` once per 24h.
+Only if a new version is published, will the changelog be fetched and delivered to the postmaster mailbox.

+The changelog is at https://updates.xmox.nl/changelog

+You could also monitor newly added tags on this repository, or for the docker image, but update instructions are in the changelog.

+Keep in mind you have a responsibility to keep the internect-connected software you run up to date and secure.

 ## How secure is mox?

 Security is high on the priority list for mox.
 Mox is young, so don't expect no